StackStorm/st2/docs/source/sensors.rst

 [Note: You should have setup the virtualenv and activated it before the previous command can work.]

-If you are happy about your sensor and you want the system to always run it, place your sensor in /opt/stackstorm/sensors/.
+If you are happy about your sensor and you want the system to always run it, place your sensor in a pack you choose /opt/stackstorm/sensors/${pack_name}/sensors/.

 ::

-    $cp /path/to/sensor/${sensorfile}.py /opt/stackstorm/sensors/
+    $cp /path/to/sensor/${sensorfile}.py /opt/stackstorm/${pack_name}/sensors/${sensorfile}.py

 Note: If st2 reactor component is already running on the box, you'll have to restart it to pick up the new sensor.